Correlation Without Causation

 Activity A + Activity B ≠ Activity A → Activity B

-Spyderbat provides a more effective, alternate approach by eliminating the ambiguity and guesswork in security analysis.
+Spyderbat provides an effective, alternate approach by eliminating the ambiguity and guesswork in security analysis.

-By automating the process for establishing causal connections, Spydebat provides an understanding of the relationship, progression and scope of threat activities.
+By automating the process for establishing causal connections, Spyderbat provides a security analysts with an understanding of the relationship, progression and scope of threat activities.

 Without inference or guesswork, Spyderbat, delivers a complete story of connected alerts, Spyderbat Flags, and supporting evidence.